 Local law may require a parent to present consolidated financial statements even if IFRS 10 exemption applies.

-Historically under IFRS and under certain local GAAP, noteworthy exemptions from consolidation related to subsidiaries when control was temporary, where scope of activities was substantially different from the parent and when long-term restrictions to transfer funds to the parent existed.
-IFRS 10 does not include those exemptions from consolidation.
+Historically, under IFRS and under certain local GAAP, noteworthy exemptions from consolidation related to subsidiaries when control was temporary, where scope of activities was substantially different from the parent or when long-term restrictions to transfer of funds to the parent existed.
+Currently, IFRS 10 does not include these exemptions from consolidation.

 Accounting for business combinations (i.e. obtaining control of one or more businesses) is covered in IFRS 3.